LevelUpMarketers/tta-management-plugin/docs/EventPage.md

 Below the image gallery, a second accordion displays profile pictures of confirmed attendees.
 The list is built from the `tta_attendees` table joined to `tta_members` via email so member profile images can be shown.
 Results are cached via `TTA_Cache` for ten minutes (one minute when empty).
 Attendees without a profile image or known name appear with a placeholder icon and the label "hidden."
 Names are sorted alphabetically before the placeholders.

+Members may opt to hide their attendance in their profile's *Privacy Options*.
+Hidden attendees always show the placeholder image and the name "hidden".